2.4. Import Categories

 This dialog additionally allows you to specify the following options:

-- Link columns from .csv file to appropriate database fields.
+Link columns from .csv file to relevant database fields.
 The left pane "Database Fields" shows the list of fields in your database that can receive import data.

 The SQL statements must evaluate to a single return value.

-[Auto link all..] button - The Auto-Set feature will attempt to automatically link the database fields with their corresponding columns.
+The [Auto link all..] button.
+The Auto-Set feature will attempt to automatically link the database fields with their corresponding columns.
 The Autofill option will work only if the .csv column name is the same as the database field name ("translated").

-[Unlink all] button - This button will clear the left pane of all existing "CSV col" values.
+The [Unlink all] button.
+This button will clear the left pane of all existing "CSV col" values.